The Goa Inquisition: Reception

 British historian C. R. Boxer described the book as a "dispassionate and objective account of the Goa Inquisition" and praised its "excellent use" of the relevant Portuguese sources.
 German-American scholar Gerald M. Moser described Priolkar's account as objective and restrained on the whole, writing that the work's merit lies in its translation and summarisation of important documents and in it discussing them from a modern Hindu perspective.
+However, Indian historian Dale Luis Menezes criticised the book as "methodologically flawed" and claimed that it relied too heavily on "Black Legend propaganda" in its interpretation of the Inquisition.